DonKult/dotPageMod/README.md

   each user
 * the hostname directories itself can be stored in independent packs for easier sharing and syncing (e.g. private, public, work, home, …)
-* additional resources (images, fonts, …) in this directory are accessible as usual from CSS – no need for data: or online sources
 * port specific hosts with `hostname_port`
 * hostnames like `mozilla.org` match `developer.mozilla.org`
 * in fact: `org` matches all hosts in that top-level domain, too